home-assistant/developers.home-assistant/website/blog/2018-07-02-trying-new-auth.md

 auth:
 ```

+> This rest of the instructions are no longer necessary in Home Assistant 0.74 or later.

 Next step is to create users.
 Open a terminal and navigate to your Home Assistant installation.
 The script for managing users is built into Home Assistant and can be invoked using `hass --script auth --config /path/to/config`.

 ![Screenshot showing the help output of the auth script](/img/en/blog/2018-07-experimental-auth/cli.png)